 Monthly open house for galleries in Philadelphia

 A casual atmosphere encourages art and people watching, eating at Philadelphia’s fantastic restaurants and just plain mingling.
 There’s diversity both in the crowd and among the galleries, adding flavor to the experience.
-Most galleries can be found between Front and Third, and Market and Vine Streets.
+Most galleries can be found between Front and Third streets, and Market and Vine streets.

 Some of the arts organizations you can visit on First Fridays include the Clay Studio; the Temple Gallery; the cooperative galleries Nexus, Highwire, Muse and Third Street Gallery; and collaborative Space 1026.

 Bird Park, a pocket park on Third Street just below Arch, features changing installations by sculptors invited by nearby Gallery Joe.
 View, converse, relax – it’s free.

 And after you hit the galleries, don’t miss out on the superb dining and nightlife that Old City has to offer.
 The neighborhood is filled with great restaurants, bars, lounges and cafes — Amada, Buddakan, Farmicia, Continental, Fork and Cuba Libre are but a few of the great spots at which to enjoy dinner, drinks, good company and more.

 For more information on First Friday, click the button below.